-Good news if visiting a waterfall is on your bucket list but don’t want to travel far—you can head to the Paterson Great Falls, the second-largest waterfall by volume east of the Mississippi.
+Good news, if visiting a waterfall is on your bucket list, but you don’t want to travel far—you can head to the Paterson Great Falls, the second-largest waterfall by volume east of the Mississippi.
 Yes, NJ has a jaw-dropping waterfall where you can experience all the thrills of water thundering down without the huge crowds or tourist traps.
-The 119-acre Paterson Great Falls National Historical Park is located on the Passaic River with plenty of space for exploring, having a picnic, catching a water spray, and snapping selfies at the observation sites.
-Scroll down to find out about how to make the most of your visit to the Paterson Great Falls, and for more things to do around the falls, check out our favorite spring attractions, what’s on our spring bucket list, and these other amazing waterfalls around NJ too. (feature photo credit: istock/Brian Logan)
+The 119-acre Paterson Great Falls National Historical Park is located on the Passaic River, with plenty of space for exploring, having a picnic, catching a water spray, and snapping selfies at the observation sites.
+Scroll down to find out how to make the most of your visit to Paterson Great Falls, and check out the other waterfalls around NJ too. (feature photo credit: istock/Brian Logan)

 Brush up on your history about Paterson Great Falls